danchoi/poddb_client/README.markdown

 data, and poddb will launch Vim to let you navigate and interact with the query results.

-Here is a synopsis of the command line interface.
-A more detailed guide follows.
+Here is a partial synopsis of the command line interface.
+A more detailed guide to using Poddb follows.

     Usage: poddb [options] [query]